 Then there's these two clowns - no seriously, these two own my heart completely.
 They are my first readers, my sounding board, my voices of reason and the people I shout random questions at like - how do you say tummy without saying stomach??

 Frank dedicates so much time and energy to the farm, the gardens, farmers markets, and just about everything else he can when he's not at his full time job.

-Alexa is a freshman in high school, a writer, musician, and fire spinner, and although she doesn't enjoy farming, she helps out as much as she can!
+Alexa is a sophomore in high school, a writer, musician, and fire spinner, and although she doesn't enjoy farming, she helps out as much as she can!

 Every small business needs a mother and a sister behind the scenes, doesn't it?
 My mother, a life-long gardener and small business owner (she even had an herb business many years ago but it wasn't tea related), spends countless hours helping me in so many ways.
 My sister, an accountant by trade, not only crunches our numbers but bags and tags teas, works at markets and shows with me, and is the most supportive sister a girl could ever have.

 Emily joined the team back in April of 2021 and we intended on having her run our booth on Fridays at the Higganum Farmers Market.
 A few weeks into April, it became clear that she was far too valuable to only work once a week!
 Emily has quickly learned her way around herbs, managing our website and inventory, and can bag and tag tea at the speed of light!
 You'll see Emily manning our booth every Friday in Higganum during the market season, and all over CT at events and shows.

 Look for pop-up markets throughout the year here at our farmstand and especially keep an eye out for our annual Holiday Market!